vibe-stack/vcode/README.md

 >
 > **vCode IDE is currently in alpha and is not ready for production use.** This is an early access version intended for testing and feedback.
 Expect frequent updates and potential breaking changes.

+# ⚠️ **Important Note**
+>
+> **This project was built in just 72 hours, so expect some rough edges.** There is currently a known issue with `node-pty` in production builds.
+For the best experience, please run the IDE locally by cloning the repository and using `npm run start`.

 # vCode IDE

 ![vCode Logo](src/assets/imgs/vcode_long.svg)